Island Bay village upgrades

 About the project

-Funding for the village upgrade was approved in our Long-Term Plan 2021-2031.
-The aim is to improve access, increase safety, and strengthen the suburb's special identity.
+The aim of the village upgrade is to improve access, increase safety, and strengthen the suburb's special identity.
+Funding for the project was approved in our Long-Term Plan 2021-2031.

-The project covers the main shopping area, in conjunction with the Parade Safety Improvements that looks at creating a separate cycle lane and road markings.
+The village upgrade project covers the main shopping area in conjunction with the Parade Safety Improvements project that looks at creating a separate cycle lane and road markings.
 These two projects will be delivered together.

 Working with people who live and run businesses in the area, we developed a concept design that will: